Schedule

 Look for a dental practice with experienced providers, advanced technology, transparent pricing and a reputation for compassionate care.
 Consider factors like location convenience, available appointment times and whether the practice accepts your insurance.

 It depends.
 Many dental insurance plans at least partially cover restorative treatments, especially procedures like fillings, crowns, bridges and dentures.
 Coverage varies by plan, however, so it’s important to review your policy or contact your dental insurance provider to see what’s covered for your specific plan.
 When you visit an Aspen Dental office, we’ll verify your benefits and coverage before starting treatment so you understand your financial responsibility upfront.
 While we work with most insurance providers, check with your local office today to see if your plan is accepted.
+Please note, we do not accept Medicaid.

-• Crowns cover your entire tooth to protect it and restore its function after damage or decay
+• Crowns cover your entire tooth to protect it and restore its function after damage or decay.

-• Veneers are cosmetic and cover the front surface of your teeth to improve their appearance
+• Veneers are cosmetic and cover the front surface of your teeth to improve their appearance.

 • While both can improve how your teeth look, crowns provide structural support and protection, while veneers are for cosmetic purposes only.